 Before you even meet a potential match, just building a dating profile is an opportunity to think about what you’re looking for – be it romance, a workout buddy or someone to try new restaurants with.
 Knowing what you want and communicating it clearly on your profile will help you meet people who are on the same page as you, and weed out people who are looking for something different.

 Some of the best dating sites for older adults include eHarmony and Match (they’ve dropped the “.com”).
-While they aren’t focused on the 50+ demographic, the popularity and longevity of these sites means they have a lot of users.
+While they aren’t focused on the 50+ demographic, the popularity and longevity of these sites mean they have a lot of users.
 If you don’t want to swipe through a sea of millennials, though, SilverSingles is a targeted option with a large user base.

 Also – you can still meet a special someone in person.
 It just requires you to go places where you might meet someone, and any of the clubs or classes mentioned above are great places to start.